The Best Way To Plant

 How to Plant Bare Root

-- 1 Before planting, soak the bare root plant in water.
+- 1 Before planting, briefly soak the bare root plant in water.
 No pruning of branches or roots is necessary since they were pruned before the plant was wrapped.

 - 2 Dig a spacious hole to accommodate all roots.
 Mix compost or peat into the removed soil.
 Loosen soil at bottom of hole.